Down Payments: Do I Need To Put Money Down To Get A Small Business Loan?

 With invoice financing, lenders provide an advance on cash for unpaid invoices.
 This type of loan is best for businesses that have cash flow issues due to unpaid invoices.

-With invoice factoring and invoice discounting, the unpaid invoices act as the collateral.
-Because the collateral reduces the risk for the lender, there are no down payments required for this type of loan.
+The unpaid invoices serve as collateral for this type of loan.
+Because the collateral reduces the risk for the lender, there are no down payments required.

-You need a loan to expand your business, but you can’t afford the down payment — now what?
-Fortunately, there are a few steps you can take when you’re struggling to come up with the funds to make the down payment.
+There are a few steps you can take when you’re struggling to come up with the funds to make a down payment for a business loan.

-Another strategy involves credit cards, but not in the way that you might think.
-While you can certainly choose to put a down payment on a credit card, this isn’t a wise financial move.
+- Pay Off Your Credit Cards: While you can put a down payment on a credit card, this isn’t a wise financial move.
 Interest charges will rack up as long as there is a balance, keeping the business in debt.
-Instead, this strategy involves paying off your credit cards and other debts.
+Instead, consider paying off your credit cards and other debts.
 Once old debts are paid off, the money that was being used to pay balances, plus interest, can then be applied toward the down payment.

 While it’s possible to use credit cards or other borrowed funds to pay your down payment, this ultimately just adds to your business debt, so it’s best to avoid these methods, if possible.